Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 ## 4. Neural network architercture:

 With in this project I used the modified LeNet neural network architecture addopted from Sermanet/LeCunn traffic sign classification journal article.
+Moreover, dropout normalization is used in the fully connected layers for reguralization of the model and avoiding overfitting.

 ![alt_text][image10]
 The details of the neural network architecture can be found in the tensorflow implementation.

+## 5. Trainig the Neural network

+The neural network is trained by Adam optimizer.
+The weights and biases of the model are updated by Adam optimizer in a way to minimize the cross entropy cost function.
+Hyperparameters of the training are set to be:

+* learning rate = 0.0009
+* EPOCHs = 20
+* Batch size = 256
+* Keep_prob = 0.5

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an ....